-Temperature Sensor Accuracy Procedure for YSI and In-Situ Meters
+Temperature Sensor Accuracy Procedure

 - 1. Allow a container filled with water to come to room temperature. - 2.
 Place a NIST thermometer and the instrument's temperature sensor into the water and wait for both temperature readings to stabilize. - 3.
 Compare the two measurements and record the results on the Calibration Log.
-The instrument's temperature sensor must agree with the reference thermometer measurement within the accuracy of the sensor (typically ± 0.15 °C or ± 0.2 °C).
+The instrument's temperature sensor must agree with the reference thermometer measurement within the accuracy of the sensor (typically $\pm 0.15$ °C or $\pm 0.2$ °C).
 Check the manual that came with the instrument.
 If the measurements do not agree, the instrument may not be working properly and the vendor/manufacturer may need to be consulted or the unit replaced.